9uapaw/hades/README.md

 ## Terminology

--   Service: Hadoop component inside a cluster (HDFS, Yarn etc..)
+-   Service: Hadoop component inside a cluster (HDFS, YARN, etc..)
--   Role: A role type of a service instance (Resource Manager, Name Node, Data Node etc..)
+-   Role: A role is a type of a service instance (Resource Manager, Name Node (NN), Data Node (DN), etc..)

 <a id="orgc98591d"></a>